ShadowTemplate/OPPY/README.md

 This project tells a story about brotherhood, on how I have reconnected with Checco after 2 years away from home.
-Together we have achieved our childhood dream and completed our Pokémon card collection started in 1999, when we were 6 and 4.
+Together we have achieved our childhood dream and **completed our Pokémon card collection started in 1999**, when we were 6 and 4.
 We have spent countless hours together, especially during Christmas and Easter, trying to figure out how to collect and show the cards (over 200) and building the frame.